cepedaenmanuel29-crypto/cs273-Enmanuel/field-list/README.md

 PlayerGameStats: This table represents a player's statistics in a game, and it is separate because a player can have different statistics in different games.

-# Normalization Decisions

-## Which fields were multipart?
-How did you split them?

-Tournament Location was a multipart field because it had different pieces of information in one field.
-I split it into Venue Name, City, and State.

-## Which fields were multivalued?
-How did you resolve them?

-The team information was multivalued because one game has more than one team.
-I created the GameTeams table so each team and score can be stored separately.

-## Which tables described more than one subject?
-How did you split them?

-The original game information had the game, teams, and scores together.
-I kept the game information in Games and moved the teams and scores to GameTeams.

-## Which fields are calculated?
-Confirm they are excluded from the schema.

-The calculated fields are Winning Team, Team Wins, Team Losses, Win Percentage, Player Total Points, and Player Average Points.
-These fields are not stored in the schema because they can be calculated later.